The story so far: researching the history of my car

 One of the rotational moulding machines that is used to make larger moulded parts.

 Numatic offer tours to those interested and enthusiastic about their products and business.
-I personally found it fascinating to see such a thriving business, employing so many people locally, that does almost all of it’s design and manufacturing in Britain still, on one main site, which is still innovating and growing, with a new factory facility being constructed on the other side of the road.
+I personally found it fascinating to see such a thriving business, employing so many local people, that does almost all of it’s design and manufacturing in Britain, on one main site, which is still innovating and growing, with a new factory facility being constructed on the other side of the road.

 Parts for some of Numatic’s larger comercial products being lazer cut